hashicorp/terraform-website/content/source/docs/enterprise/install/active-active.html.md

 ### Step 3: Connect to External Redis

-Once you include the above configuration options in your `ptfe-settings.json` file, connect a single node to your newly provisioned Redis service.
-Before scaling to two nodes, ensure your new service functions as expected by testing on a single node.
+Once you are prepared to include the modified configuration options in your configuration files, you must connect a single node to your newly provisioned Redis service by rebuilding your node instance with the new settings.

-#### Reprovision Instance
+#### Re-provision Terraform Enterprise Instance

-You need to terminate the existing instance by scaling down to zero.
-Once you terminate the instance, you can scale back up to one instance using your latest config templates.
+Terminate the existing instance by scaling down to zero.
+Once terminated, you can scale back up to one instance using your revised configuration.

 #### Wait for Terraform Enterprise to Install

-It can take up to 15 minutes for the application to respond as healthy.
-You can monitor the status of the install by watching your Auto Scaling Group in your cloud’s web console.
-Alternatively, you can SSH onto the instance and run the following command to monitor the installation directly:
+It can take up to 15 minutes for the node to provision and the TFE application to be installed and respond as healthy.
+You can monitor the status of the node provisioning by watching your auto scaling group in your cloud’s web console.
+To confirm the successful implementation of the TFE application you can SSH onto the node and run the following command to monitor the installation directly:

 ```bash